Popular New Fishing Technology

 Photo courtesy of The Town-Crier

 The barefoot skiing professionals make it look easy.
-But in reality, it’s a very exact and technical sport, which requires a high level of focus.
+But in reality, it’s a very exact and technical sport that requires a high level of focus.
 “It’s not a daredevil sport,” Zenon says.
 “I see it as a Bruce Lee type of mind/body sport.
 Once you master focus, discipline, teaching, and knowledge, then you can do whatever you want out there.”
 Because of this, one of the main benefits of barefoot skiing is the sense of focus that it provides you.
 “It’s the basis for how I am in my philosophy and my thinking,” Zenon says.
 Above and beyond the sport, the concentration that barefoot skiing requires can transfer to other areas of your life.
-Plus — it’s a great workout and an excellent way to spend time in the sun.
+Plus, it’s a great workout and an excellent way to spend time in the sun.

 How Can I Learn?